 Dr. Keen's research group is primarily concerned with: 1) the investigation of the influence of maternal diet on the risk for pregnancy complications (mother, and conceptus); and 2) the influence of diet on the risk for age-related chronic diseases with a focus on phytochemicals and vascular health.

 Dr. Keim's research program involves evaluation of the effects of diet patterns and physical activity on energy balance and metabolic flexibility in adults at risk for chronic disease.
 Recent work includes the development and application of novel tools to assess satiety in response to specific foods or meal challenges.

 Dr. Larsen's research interests are mainly focused in clinical nutrition of dogs and cats, nutrient bioavailability, and amino acid nutrition.

 Dr. Laugero's research is aimed at understanding the role and underpinnings of chronic psychosocial stress in dysfunctional eating behaviors, particularly as they relate to obesity and the metabolic syndrome.

-Dr. Lönnerdal's research program is focused on two main areas: infant/pediatric nutrition and trace element metabolism.
+Dr. Lönnerdal's research program is focused on bioactive components in breast milk, infant/pediatric nutrition and trace element metabolism.